Shelby Wilson

-Shelby Autrie Wilson (born July 14, 1937) is an American wrestler and Olympic champion.
+Shelby Autrie Wilson (born July 14, 1937) is an American wrestler and Olympic champion from Ponca City, Oklahoma.
+He won a gold medal in wrestling at the 1960 Summer Olympics in Rome, Italy.

 Career

-A native of Ponca City, Oklahoma, Wilson was a two-time Oklahoma state tournament runner-up while in high school, and was a two-time NCAA runner-up in college at Oklahoma State.
+Wilson was born in Ponca City, Oklahoma, As a child, he worked on the family farm.
+Wilson started wrestling in junior high after being assigned to wrestling by his physical education teacher, despite Wilson never having heard of the sport at the time.
+Wilson was a two-time Oklahoma state tournament runner-up while in high school, and was a two-time NCAA runner-up in college at Oklahoma State after being given a full wrestling scholarship to attend.
+He once injured his ankle but after being denied a hardship ruling by the National Collegiate Athletic Association, he came back and only lost 3 matches in his college career, with all 3 coming in state finals.

 His journey to the 1960 Olympics began with a second place finish at a qualifying tournament, to earn a spot in the training camp.
 Wilson would defeat the challengers below him and then beat the top-ranked wrestler to earn his spot on the USA freestyle team.
 He would win Olympic gold in Rome at the 1960 Olympics, in the 67 kg division.
-This was the first major tournament that Wilson won.
+This was the first and only major wrestling tournament that Wilson won.